JMSDOnline/vstacklet/README.md

 ### Additional Notes and honorable mentions

 This is a modification of it's original branch provided by <a href="https://github.com/jbradach/quick-lemp/" target="_blank">quick-lemp</a>.
 The scripts within VStacklet LEMP Kit come with heavy modifications to the origianl quick-lemp script... in this regards, these two scripts are entirely separate and not similar to one another.
-Quick-LEMP is mentioned as it started the VStacklet Kit Project... what was to be a simply pull request to it's original owner, took on a new scope and thus simply became a new project.
+Quick-LEMP is mentioned as it started the VStacklet Kit Project... what was to be a simple pull request to it's original repository, took on a new scope and thus became a new project.
 The changes include ushering in **CSF**, **Varnish** as well as installing and configuring **Sendmail** and **phpMyAdmin** for ease of use... and many other changes.
 The original quick-lemp script is still available and can be found at the link above.
 Although, it is no longer being maintained.

 Quick-Lemp is geared towards python based application installs and using default Boilerplate templates on Nginx/stable versions of no higher than 1.8.
 This limits the use of new functions and features in Nginx, nothing wrong with that, but some of us are sticklers for a recent version.